 The doctoral dissertation (thesis) forms a central component of the OSE PhD program.
 The student must demonstrate the ability to perform independent research in collaboration with a faculty advisor that can be defended to a committee of faculty.
-It is therefore expected that all students will publish a minimum of one paper based on their thesis research and that such paper will be at least submitted and reviewed with a positive outcome before their public presentation and defense.
+Therefore, it is expected that all students will publish a minimum of one paper based on their thesis research and that such paper will be at least submitted and reviewed with a positive outcome before their public presentation and defense.

 PhD students must make a public presentation and defense of their thesis.
 The thesis defense consists of a public seminar followed by an oral examination by the student's ACom, which will serve as the Final Examination Committee.
 In accordance with university guidelines, the final defense must be administered by a committee of five faculty members, composed of the student's advisor, three members of the academic faculty of OSE program, and one additional member (who may be external to the OSE program).

-Ph.D. candidates are typically admitted in the Spring Semester and begin their training in the Fall Semester.
+The thesis defense must be publically announced at least two weeks in advance.
+PhD candidates are typically admitted in the Spring Semester and begin their training in the Fall Semester.
 Below is a list of milestones to accomplish assuming a start in the Fall.
-An academic year begins in the Fall (e.g. 2017) and ends in the following Summer (e.g. 2018).
+An academic year begins in the Fall (e.g. 2019) and ends in the following Summer (e.g. 2020).